Home Field Advantage? World Cup 2026 Host Nation Predictions (Updated for June 2026)

 If Mexico advances, the simulation predicts a colossal showdown in Mexico City (Match 92).

 This is the blockbuster potential of Mexico's draw.
-Facing England in the Round of 16 would be one of the biggest matches of the entire tournament.
-It would be a severe test of El Tri's "fifth game curse" ambitions against one of the world's best.
+Facing England in the Round of 16 would be one of the biggest matches of the entire tournament!

 Summary: The Likely Host Schedule